Fastpacer/Document_QA_Agent/README.md

 Enhanced large file support

-📝 License
-MIT License - see LICENSE file for details.

 Note: This MVP works best with smaller documents and simple queries due to free-tier API constraints.
 Performance with complex research papers will be limited until upgraded.